-We see Colfe's School as part of a wider community.
-We are delighted to be able to assist the community when suitable opportunities arise.
+The School actively seeks opportunities to assist its wider community.
 Charitable events enjoy a high profile throughout the school year and all pupils have numerous opportunities to contribute to a wide range of projects.
 Colfe's School has a longstanding partnership with a school in The Gambia.
 The objectives of the school partnership are to further the development of Kotu Senior Secondary School and to provide a safe and responsible opportunity for Colfe's pupils to gain first-hand experience of life in a developing country.